 Eventually the crisis passed, and Tina’s son grew to become an incredibly loving, compassionate young man.
 He became proficient at the saxophone and golf, graduated at the top of his high school class, and then from a wonderful Midwestern college.
 He went on to graduate school in mental health counseling, earning his master’s degree, marrying the love of his life, and starting his professional career, working with – you guessed it – children.

-Along the way, Tina saw her opportunity to combine her parenting experiences with her master’s degree in school psychology, to aim her professional arrows in a unique direction: helping other parents of children who are anxious, or smart, or challenging in a variety of other ways.
+Along the way, Tina saw her opportunity to combine her parenting experiences with her master’s degree in school psychology, to aim her professional arrows in a unique direction: helping other parents of children who are anxious, traumatized, smart, or challenging in a variety of other ways.
 After working in schools, Tina discovered that there was a better way to bring out the best in kids … get to the adults in their lives and teach them skills that would bring out the best in the children!

 Since 2000, Tina has been doing just that.
 She offers parents one-on-one sessions, customizing techniques to each unique family situation.
 She regards her clients as whole people who just need new information.
 No diagnosis, no analysis … just proven methods of interacting with children whose parents are seeking to strengthen their bonds with their children and experience the resulting behavior improvements.

 Tina Feigal says: “I help adults deal with intense children so they can act from their values of compassion and kindness, without giving in to unreasonable requests.
 I offer an approach that deeply honors the child while holding firm limits, giving both adults and children a secure framework in which to thrive.”